NacarateJ/TuneTracker/README.md

 - Show albums based on button click.
 - Window scrolling to improve user experience.
 - Search bar to filter albums by title, category, or artist name.
+- Click on the heart icon to favorite or "unfavorite" an album.
+Favorited albums will appear at the top of the list, sorted by the most recently favorited.
 - Sticky navbar to facilitate search and improve user experience.
 - An error message is displayed if no albums matching the user's search are found.
 - Click on an album to view more details and listen to the tracks.